 Applications for CDBG funding under this NOFA will be accepted via the Department's online grant application and management system, Grants Network, supported by eCivis.
-Profile set-up instructions, and other technical assistance can be found on the CDBG webpage under Training and Technical Assistance at eCivis Grants Network User Manual.
-Community Development Program applications will be due April 30, 2021 at 5:00 p.m.
-Pacific Daylight Time (PDT), and Economic Development (ED) program competitive applications and Over the Counter (OTC) Project applications will be due May 31, 2021 at 5:00 p.m.
+Profile set-up instructions.
+Other technical assistance can be found on the webpage under Training and Technical Assistance at eCivis Grants Network User Manual.
+CD Program applications will be due June 14, 2021 at 5:00 p.m.
+Pacific Daylight Time (PDT), and ED program competitive applications and Over-the-Counter (OTC) Project applications will be due July 15, 2021 at 5:00 p.m.
 PDT.